TishtryaMehta/TishtryaMehta.github.io/_pages/blog_posts.md

 	%}
 </table>

-If you are planning an outreach event, or want to discuss improving inclusion etc. please get in touch!
-STEM Ambassador (DBS checked), with certification in Child Protection Fundamentals.
+I'm available to write and perform bespoke lectures/ live science shows, ideal for audiences aged 7 and up.
+To enquire about my speakers fee, or if you are planning an outreach event, and want to discuss improving inclusion etc. please get in touch at [tishtrya.mehta@gmail.com](tishtrya.mehta@gmail.com)!

+I am a former STEM Ambassador, with a full and up-to-date DBS check, with certification in Child Protection Fundamentals.